Lukas Graham

 Incorporating a bit of hip-hop style, Lukas Graham performed Nice Guy.
 There was some drummer love, with the entire band circling Mark Falgren as Forchhammer asked the ladies to cheer him on for a drum solo.
 After they quickly obliged, Falgren definitely delivered, pouding on the skins.

 “As soon as I became a father, I became so much more grateful for a lot of stuff.
 And you know what?
-The best thing I can lukas-graham-site-9aspire to do in life is not being a successful singer or business man or touring musician.
+The best thing I can aspire to do in life is not being a successful singer or business man or touring musician.
 The best thing I can do in life is to give my daughter the same happy home my mother and father gave me,” Forchhammer confides in the crowd as Happy Home begins.

 After Happy Home, the band exited the stage, and the crowd instantly begged for more.
 Their cheers didn’t go unanswered, as Forchhammer made his way on stage.
 Before the rest of the band came out, he applauded the crowd.
 “No audience, no show.
 That’s my slogan.
 Ladies and gentlemen, to the joys and the pain, to the noise and the shame, to this next drink, may you poison my brain.”
 He rhymed as he chugged the reminder of his beer.
 Morten Ristorp joined him on stage as they began the first encore, Funeral.
 This song had a gospel sound to it, that could have used a choir, but instead the audience did the job, and did it well.